TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Assets/Index.rst

 It also incorporates the HTTP/2 power, where it is not relevant to have all files compressed and concatenated into one file.

-The :php:`AssetCollector` is implemented as a singleton and should slowly replace the various existing options in TypoScript.
+The :php:`AssetCollector` is implemented as a singleton and should slowly replace the various other existing options in TypoScript.

 The :php:`AssetCollector` also collects information about "imagesOnPage", which can be used in cached and non-cached components.

-The new API
+The API
 -----------

 - :php:`\TYPO3\CMS\Core\Page\AssetCollector::addJavaScript(string $identifier, string $source, array $attributes, array $options = []): self`